Thematic Areas: Inclusion and Youth | SDGs and Greening TVET | Innovation and Future of TVET | Private Sector Engagement

 The human phenomena of migration and displacement strongly impact the availability of education, learning and employment outcomes in all UN Member States.
 Often the most vulnerable groups in society, such as young migrants and refugees, are disproportionately affected by administrative, linguistic and practical barriers to training and apprenticeship access; in 2017, people born outside the EU were found to be twice as likely to suffer poverty and social exclusion compared to native residents (Eurostat 2019).

 UNESCO-UNEVOC recognizes that TVET is best suited to strengthen migrants and refugees’ sense of belonging and can significantly facilitate social and labour market integration by providing them with skills development, re-skilling opportunities and local work experience.
 It can also help to identify the labour market’s needs and better match employers with suitable employees.
-Clearly, the synergies that arise in the context of migration and TVET can lead to a more inclusive society as well as significant economic growth.
-Investing in effective school-to-work transitions and counteracting barriers to TVET for migrants and refugees is imperative.
+The synergies that arise in the context of migration and TVET can lead to a more inclusive society as well as significant economic growth.

 TVET is indispensable for building inclusive education systems and societies; due to its focus on skills enhancement, training in real world settings and lifelong learning, TVET can play a pivotal role in promoting labour insertion, social mobility, and consequently reducing inequalities.
 Successful school-to-work transition and labour market access leading to decent work and economic growth are expected outcomes for successful TVET systems but also important drivers for the social and professional integration of migrants and refugees.